gorkafraga/CRS/Filenames.md

 - Use separators (hyphen or underscore) in a systematic and meaningful way.

 > Known issues
-> - [ ] *Information and length*: informative filenames to minimize reliance on additional 'key' metadata file, while avoiding too long names
+> - [ ] **Information and length**: informative filenames to minimize reliance on additional 'key' metadata file, while avoiding too long names
-> - [ ] *Lab-specific restrictions*:  e.g., filenames in Synchrotron in France cannot be modified after recording, while in Japan they could
+> - [ ] **Lab-specific restrictions**:  e.g., filenames in Synchrotron in France cannot be modified after recording, while in Japan they could
-> - [ ] *Unifying*: Data from the same specimen maybe acquired in two locations, but assigned numeric label may not correspond.
+> - [ ] **Unifying**: Data from the same specimen maybe acquired in two locations, but assigned numeric label may not correspond.
 JP10 is not FR10 necessarily

 # Name fields
 On this section:

-*Modelity-agnostic*: field should be common to all subprojects and types of data *Modality agnostic*: field that are exclusive to the specific type of recording and/or lab *[REQUIRED | OPTIONAL]*: if an field described as OPTIONAL is missing the user should be able to infer the 'default' information
+- *Modelity-agnostic*: field should be common to all subprojects and types of data
+- *Modality agnostic*: field that are exclusive to the specific type of recording and/or lab
+- *[REQUIRED | OPTIONAL]*: if an field described as OPTIONAL is missing the user should be able to infer the 'default' information

 ## Modality agnostic
 ### Identifiers [REQUIRED]
  - `<specID>` specimen | `<ID>` e.g., if calibrating
- - `<loc>` country
+ - `<loc>` location (country)
- - `<lab>` institution
+ - `<lab>` laboratory
  - `<recID>` (not-user defined) timestamp or alphanumeric id provided by the equiment when recording

 > Known issues
+>  Do we need <loc> & <lab> or <loc> | <lab> ?
 > - [ ] Filenames from equipment calibration or tests like: implant02_dremel, test01, etc. They would ideally also include loc, lab, recID

 ### Suffix [OPTIONAL]